wfjm/w11/tools/oskit/u7ed_rp/README.md

-## Notes on oskit: Unix 7th Edition system on RP04 volumes
+## Notes on oskit: Unix 7th Edition system on a RP04 volume

 ### Proviso